libretro/libretro-database/README.md

 ## Sources

-A large majority of games commonly used in RetroArch are covered by [No-Intro](http://datomatic.no-intro.org) or [Redump](http://redump.org/downloads/) DAT files, but many other source databases are in use, as listed below. ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.
+Many source databases are in use as listed below.
+A large majority of games commonly used in RetroArch are covered by [No-Intro](http://datomatic.no-intro.org) or [Redump](http://redump.org/downloads/) DAT files. ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.

 |System|Source|Repository|
 |----|---|---|